danee940/bussiness-analytics-project/README.md

 To use this project, clone this repository, set up an EC2 instance on AWS, install Docker, and the necessary tools.

-### Thank you for checking out our project!
-Don't forget to star ⭐ this repo if you like our project

-> Disclaimer: This project is made for educational purposes and is not intended for production environments.

 ## Run docker

 `docker-compose up -d`